 The wound of homelessness: Losing our connection to Essence

 Our energetic, non-anatomical heart lives in and through essence, and when we are connected to our essential aspects, this heart is nurtured.
-But few if any humans spend very long totally enveloped in our essential energy, as our new life in this physical body calls for us do develop our sense of a separate self and, to that end, a functioning ego.
+(Read about the types’ essential qualities here.)
+But few if any humans spend very long totally enveloped in our essential energy, as our new life in this physical body calls for us to develop our sense of a separate self and, to that end, a functioning ego.
 Ego-development is part of us growing up; it’s not a mistake or an accident, but something programmed into our core as human animals.

 But unfortunately, each step closer to our identification with an ego usually also means a step further away from our identification with our true, essential nature.
 This has two main reasons: firstly, ego and essence belong in two distinctly different planes of awareness, so while we get immersed in forging and making sense of our ego-reality, it follows almost automatically that we lose touch with our essential nature.
 The only thing that might, in theory, remedy that is if our caregivers were balanced, present and aware enough to support this deeper aspect of us while raising us.

 This brings me to the second reason: Such a set of parents would be extremely rare.
 Since they were unlikely to have received any assistance from their own parents realising their essential nature — and since most people don’t consciously choose to remedy this as adults (and even those who do rarely get ’round to it before they have kids of their own) — our parents are clueless that this would even be a good thing, let alone what it would mean in practice.
 And none of this is any reflection on how much they loved us, how our family structure looked, or whether they were “good parents” or not.
 Our upbringing might have had the best and most harmonious settings and still not contributed one iota to our awareness of our essential nature.